Diarrhea by E. coli affects mainly lactating piglets, causing high mortality.

 Antibodies acquired in a passive way from colostrum and milk do not last forever and can be exceeded by the bacterial loads present in the environment.
 As the number of organisms ingested increases, the risk of disease increases.
 Environmental stress such as cold also has an important role because it decreases the piglets resistance.
 There is a delicate equilibrium between the level of antibodies and the infectious load together with stress.

 In piglets younger than 5 days of age, the most common cause of acute diarrhea is E. coli, mainly in first parity sows.
 Clostridium infections are also produced at this age.

-At weaning, the loss of milk intake and IgA allows E. coli to adhere to the small intestine villi, and its toxins cause acute diarrhea, normally 5 days after weaning.
+At weaning, the loss of milk intake and IgA, the expression of new intestinal receptors, and intestinal irritation due to change in diet (liquid milk based to dry plant protein) allows E. coli to adhere to the small intestine villi, and its toxins cause acute diarrhea, 5 to 14 days after weaning.

 Sows and growers

 - The only symptom can be to find a dead piglet which was in good shape.

 - Piglets get piled up and tremor or lay in a corner.

 - Skin surrounding anus and tail are wet.